 I wonder if they would have attempted to run that slow engine up the old Wisconsin Central to get to Park Falls?

 Those Shays were good climbers, I wonder if they crawled it up a ramp and onto a flat car?

-And it is NOT the 'Lima Shay which today supposedly rests at the bottom of Blockhouse Lake'.
+And the Shay is NOT the 'Lima Shay which today supposedly rests at the bottom of Blockhouse Lake'.

-I degress, now its time to get back to the topic.
+I digress, now its time to get back to the topic.

-There was an historian that helped save some history of locomotive No. 2, and that helped me a lot.
+There was a locomotive historian that helped save some history of locomotive No. 2, and that helped me a lot.